UNICEF-Ventures/Anomaly-Detection-of-Cash-Transfer/README.md

 - Point and contextual outliers are identified when a value falls outside the beneficiary or cluster-level mean ± 3 σ, with those exact numbers surfaced alongside each alert.

 #### 🔹 Isolation Forest
-- An unsupervised tree-ensemble assigns every record an anomaly score (shorter average path → more anomalous).
+- An unsupervised tree-ensemble assigns every record an anomaly score, where a shorter average path indicates a more anomalous record.

 #### 🔹 Collective Outlier Detection & SPC
 - We monitor aggregated sums and counts per district or cycle via control-chart bounds and collective-outlier techniques to catch region- or cycle-wide irregularities